 AdWords attribution refers to the credit that’s given to the various components of your AdWords campaign – such as keywords and ad groups – after a user converts on your website.
 Using the AdWords Attribution Modelling Tool, you can attribute the value of your conversion to the user’s first click, last click or a combination of multiple clicks.

 (00:46) Do you know how people actually behave on your website?
-A lot of people tend to think one-dimensionally that people will land on your website and convert straight away.
+A lot of people tend to think one-dimensionally that users will land on your website and convert straight away.
 The truth is that it’s actually quite rare for a single click to lead to a sale or an enquiry, and what actually happens is what we call a click funnel or a search funnel.

 This usually means that your customer will search multiple times, visit multiple websites and probably visit your website more than once before they commit to converting – whether that’s buying something through your checkout if you’re an eCommerce store, or filling in your contact form if you’re looking to generate leads through your website.